 Room temperature butter is cool to the touch and about 65°F (18°C).
 This might be colder than your kitchen.
 When you press it, your finger will make an indent.
 Your finger won’t sink down into the butter, nor will your finger slide all around.
 To get that perfect consistency and temperature, leave butter out on the counter for around 1 hour prior to beginning your recipe.

 How to Soften Butter Quickly

-There’s a billion tricks to softening butter quickly, but the following works like a charm each time.
-And it couldn’t be easier.
-Here’s what you’ll need:
+There’s a billion tricks to softening butter quickly, but the following is what works best for me.
+Here’s what you need:

 - butter, sliced into small pieces

 Step 1: Pour 2 cups of water into a microwave-safe cup or bowl.
 I always use a liquid measuring cup.